-Kelly and Aaron Robbins of Positive Pups each bring more than 20 years of training experience to the HBSPCA and the best techniques for positive reinforcement.
+Kelly Robbins of K9 Principles brings more than 25 years of training experience to the HBSPCA and the best techniques for positive reinforcement.
 In addition, Kelly has worked as a Dog Behavioural Assessment Associate at the HBSPCA .
-Together, Kelly and Aaron have counselled many dog owners through behavioral and aggression problems and have worked with hundreds of different breeds of dogs all over the world.
+Kelly has counselled many dog owners through behavioral and aggression problems and have worked with hundreds of different breeds of dogs all over the world.

 Dog Obedience Training Schedule:

 Please watch the following video prior to your first night of classes https://k9principles.ca/video